 “When I had my surgery, the doctor said I would probably never fight again,” Mercer said.
 “But I feel like it’s almost their job to say: ‘You might want to think about a different career at this point’

-“But, being a hard head, I went to my physiotherapist, my sports therapist and they were like no, we’re going to get you back to 100%.
-I think I’m even better than 100% at this point, I feel like I have done the work, put it in.
-I’ve fought six bulls since I’ve been back, since the 21st of April and it’s just been getting better and better.”
+“Being a hard head, I went to my physiotherapist, my sports therapist and they said no, we’re going to get you back to 100%.
+I think I’m even better than 100% at this point.
+I feel like I have done the work, put it in.
+I’ve fought six bulls since I’ve been back, and it’s just been getting better and better.”

 Since he’s been back, things have been going well.